Thursday, January 18, 2007

 ¼ cup rinsed and drained capers

-⅓ cup red wine vinegar heated in a small pan or in the microwave with 1 tablespoon sugar dissolved in it
+⅓ cup red wine vinegar heated with 1 tablespoon sugar dissolved in it

 Note: Only a member of this blog may post a comment.